 As EBC is much higher than ABC, the skies are a lot clearer there.
 The chances of cloud covering as well as rainfall are much less in EBC.
 The view of Mt.
 Everest from Kala Pathar is mesmerizing.
 You are unlikely to get as good a view of mountains from anywhere other than the Everest region.
 In terms of scenery, EBC is a tad better than ABC.

 As both the Base Camps are at high altitudes, the gear that you will need is the same.
-For trekking in these regions, multi-layered clothing that includes a base layer, an insulation layer and outer layer will be needed.
+For trekking in these regions, multi-layered clothing that includes a base layer, an insulation layer, and the outer layer will be needed.

 If you are looking to trek in the monsoon season, you need to ensure that you have clothing, bags as well as boots that are waterproof.
 Here is a list of trekking gear that you will during the EBC as well as ABC trek: